CodeUnit10X/lora_basics_modem_ports/Readme.md

 OTAA and Uplink/Status has been tested.

-There are a couple real basic examples, some based off Semtech's examples.
+There are a couple of basic examples, one OTAA and a ping pong for general radio RX/TX based directly off the Semtech Example.

 ## otaa_example